Gremagol/EneCMDList/Player.md

 Topic_channel is almost the same as track_announce but displays what’s being played in the topic that the option is configured too.

-**Note:** If you dont want Ene to change the topic anymore, take away her Permission to manage the Channel.
+**Note:** If you don't want Ene to change the topic anymore, remove her Permission to manage the Channel.
 This way, the topic won't get updated anymore.

 ## How do I configure these options?